-8.1 The standards that the qualified Examiner shall apply when rendering its Determination are whether:

-- a) The registered domain name is identical or confusingly similar to a mark: (i) in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; or (ii) that has been validated through court proceedings or the Trademark Clearinghouse; or (iii) that is protected by a statute or treaty currently in effect and that was in effect on or before 26 June 2008; and - b) The Registrant has no legitimate right or interest to the domain name; and - c) The domain was registered and is being used in a bad faith. - 8.2 The burden of proof shall be clear and convincing evidence.
-(This burden of proof is intentionally higher than the UDRP given that the URS is meant only for the most clear-cut blatant case of infringing conduct.) - 8.3 For a URS matter to conclude in favor of the Complainant, the Examiner shall render a Determination that there is no genuine issue of material fact.
+- 8.1 The standards that the qualified Examiner shall apply when rendering its Determination are whether: - a)8.1.2 The registered domain name is identical or confusingly similar to a word mark: (i) infor which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registrationand that is in current use; or (ii) that has been validated through court proceedings or the Trademark Clearinghouse; or (iii) that is specifically protected by a statute or treaty currently in effect and that was in effect on or before 26 June 2008at the time the URS Complaint is filed; and - b)8.1.2.1 Use can be shown by demonstrating that evidence of use which can be a declaration and one specimen of current use was submitted to, and validated by, the Trademark Clearinghouse. - 8.1.2.2 Proof of use may also be submitted directly with the URS Complaint. - 8.1.2 The Registrant has no legitimate right or interest to the domain name; and - $\frac{1}{6}$ 8.1.3 The domain was registered and is being used in a bad faith. - 8.2 The burden of proof shall be clear and convincing evidence. - 8.3 For a URS matter to conclude in favor of the Complainant, the Examiner shall render a Determination that there is no genuine issue of material fact.
 Such Determination may include that: (i) the Complainant has rights to the name; and (ii) the Registrant has no rights or legitimate interest in the name.
-This means that the Complainant must present adequate evidence to substantiate its trademark rights in the domain name (e.g., evidence of a trademark registration and evidence that the domain name was registered and is being used in bad faith in violation of the URS). - 8.4 If the Examiner finds that the Complainant has not met its burden, or that genuine issues of material fact remain in regards to any of the elements, the Examiner will reject the Complaint under the relief available under the URS.
-That is, the URS Complaint shall be dismissed if the Examiner finds that: (1) evidence was presented to indicate that the use of the domain name in question is a non-infringing use or fair use of the trademark; or (2) under the circumstances, and no Response was submitted, a defense would have been possible to show that the use of the domain name in question is a non-infringing use or fair use of the trademark.
-1 - Where there is any genuine contestable issue as to whether a domain name registration and use of a trademark are in bad faith, the Complaint will be denied, the URS proceeding will be terminated without prejudice, e.g., a UDRP, court proceeding or another URS may be filed.
-The URS is not intended for use in any proceedings with open questions of fact, but only clear cases of trademark abuse.
+This means that the Complainant must present adequate evidence to substantiate its trademark rights in the domain name (e.g., evidence of a trademark registration and evidence that the domain name was registered and is being used in bad faith in violation of the URS).

+- 8.4 If the Examiner finds that the Complainant has not met its burden, or that genuine issues of material fact remain in regards to any of the elements, the Examiner will reject the Complaint under the relief available under the URS.
+That is, the Complaint shall be dismissed if the Examiner finds that: (1) evidence was presented to indicate that the use of the domain name in question is a non-infringing use or fair use of the trademark; or (2) under the circumstances, and no Response was submitted, a defense would have been possible to showthe evidence available to the Examiner shows that the use of the domain name in question is a non-infringing use or fair use of the trademark. - 8.5 Where there is any genuine contestable issue as to whether a domain name registration and use of a trademark are in bad faith, the Complaint will be denied, the URS proceeding will be terminated without prejudice, e.g., a UDRP, court proceeding or another URS may be filed.
+The URS is not intended for use in any proceedings with open questions of fact, but only clear cases of trademark abuse. - 8.6 To restate in another way, if the Examiner finds that all three standards are satisfied by clear and convincing evidence and that there is no genuine contestable issue, then the Examiner shall issue a Determination in favor of the Complainant.
+If the Examiner finds that any of the standards have not been satisfied, then the Examiner shall deny the relief requested, thereby terminating the URS proceeding without prejudice to the Complainant to proceed with an action in court of competent jurisdiction or under the UDRP.